Surf Fishing Gear and Tackle

 This set-up will be used to catch corbina, croaker, guitarfish, surfperch, and other light tackle species using a C-rig.
 While you can use the same set-up to throw lures for targeting halibut and other game fish, I recommend upping the action/rating for a lure throwing set-up.
 For example, I use a rod with a medium rating for light tackle surf fishing.
 For lures, I like a medium-heavy or heavy rating.

 Let’s talk about this because the rod is something that I think becomes the most personalized aspect of your set-up.
 The Okuma Celilo 8’6″ MA is a fantastic rod with amazing sensitivity and a very responsive bend for mid-fight but it still offers great responsiveness for hook sets.
-I absolutely love the feel of it for fighting fish and throwing the C-rig with a 1-ounce weight.
+The SST is a near identical rod but actually a step-up in Okuma’s line-up so it’s slightly higher quality.
+You can take your choice there.
+I absolutely love the feel of both of them for fighting fish and throwing the C-rig with a 1-ounce weight.

 Main Line